[ad_1]

 St. Ives Apricot Scrub has been a cult favorite since the ’90s.

-It has won Allure Readers' Choice Awards almost every year for over decade, was extolled by Gigi Hadid, and garnered thousands of adoring reviews wherever skin care products are sold.
+It has won Allure Readers' Choice Awards almost every year for over a decade, was extolled by Gigi Hadid, and garnered thousands of adoring reviews wherever skin care products are sold.

 As Slate reported, the product has become the subject of great outrage on the subreddit /r/SkincareAddiction, where many people say it's “too harsh” and has “ruined” their skin.